Rome

 What do expats find most challenging?

 "Expats in Rome often find the language barrier to be one of the most challenging aspects of the local culture.
 Additionally, the city's chaotic traffic and the lack of public transportation can be difficult to navigate.
 Furthermore, the Italian bureaucracy can be complex and time-consuming to understand.
-Finally, the Italian lifestyle of taking things slowly and enjoying life can be a difficult adjustment for those used to a more fast-paced lifestyle," explained one expat living in Rome, Italy.
+Finally, the Italian lifestyle of taking things slowly and enjoying life can be a difficult adjustment for those used to a more fast-paced lifestyle," wrote a member in Rome.

 "The language continues to be a struggle now that my children attend the local Italian school and all the meetings and paperwork are in Italian.
 I also long for meaningful friendships with the Italians, but my vocabulary is still too limited to have in depth conversations.
-My kids are fluent and I so envy them," said one expat in Rome.
+My kids are fluent and I so envy them," commented one expat who made the move to Rome.

 Is there a lot of crime in Rome?